We communicate the Good News among the nations by media to inspire people to follow Jesus Christ.

 Circling the Globe

 FEBC’s programs are heard on AM and FM stations worldwide, as well as by satellite and the Internet.
 We also broadcast by shortwave through our transmitter sites in the Philippines, sharing Christ in hard-to-reach minority groups.
-Our total number of languages is now 113 worldwide, with broadcasting hours totaling 842 a day.
-Three billion people live within range of our transmitters.
+Our total number of languages is now 124 worldwide, with broadcasting hours totaling 842 a day.
+Four billion people live within range of our transmitters.
 But the only figure we’re truly interested in is the number of people whose lives have been changed by Christ.
-Last year, we received 2.6 million listener responses, many attesting to transformed lives.
+Last year, we received 2.26 million listener responses, many attesting to transformed lives.
 That’s why FEBC was launched…and that’s why we continue.
 To share Christ with the world.
 UNTIL ALL HAVE HEARD.